kimberly-hu/eco395m-midterm-project/README.md

 3. Correlation and Linear Regression

-We used Python to run matrix graphs that display correlations among 9 variables (see graphs in the Results section).
-The objective of presenting these correlations is to identify any relationships between any two variables that might introduce bias into the regression results.
+We used Python to run matrix graphs that display correlations among the above mentioned 9 variables (see graphs in the Results section).
+The objective of presenting these correlations is to identify relationships between any two variables that might introduce bias into the regression results.

-To investigate the influence of class size and average teaching experience on student academic performance in subjects such as English, Biology, US History and Math, we conducted Ordinary Least Squares (OLS) regression analysis.
-The academic performance scores served as the dependent variables in our study.
-The key variables of interest were class size and average teaching experience.
-Additionally we also included other previously mentioned explanatory variables as control variables.
+To investigate the influence of the exploratory variables on student academic performance in different subjects, we conducted Ordinary Least Squares (OLS) regression analysis for each subject separately.
+The academic performance scores for each subject were served as the dependent variables in our study.
 It’s worth noting that we excluded data points with missing values in the OLS estimation.

 # Results

-We did not find any of the variables used as control variables, including average maximum temperature, average minimum temperature, median household income, GINI index, or poverty rate to be significant at a level of 1% or less.
-Therefore, they were used as control variables in our regression.

 The results of the Ordinary Least Squares (OLS) estimation reveal significant effects for both class size and the average teacher experience on student academic performance in all four subjects (with a P-value less than 0.01).
 Also, the impact of class size is more clear cut in the field of biology.
 Specifically, adding one additional student to the class leads to a 0.1928 increase in the algebra rate, a substantial 1.3372 increase in biology, a notable 1.0083 increase in English, and a solid 0.9804 increase in US history.

 Furthermore, the effect of teaching experience is most prominent in biology, although it also exhibits a notable influence on English.
 The analysis indicates that a one-year increase in the average teaching experience results in a 0.6153 percentage point rise in the algebra rate, a 0.6654 increase in biology, a 0.6657 increase in English and a 0.4978 increase in US history.

 We also observed a significant impact of the percentage of teachers with master’s degrees on academic performance in all subjects.
 The most substantial effect was seen in English, a 1 percentage point increase in the percentage of teachers with master’s degrees resulted in a significant 0.2471 increase in academic performance rate.

 With respect to temperature variables, we observed that average minimum temperature slightly affects students' US history grades negatively; specifically, for every 1-degree increase in average minimum temperature, there was a 0.26-point decrease in US history grades.
 Lastly, when examining the census variables, we discovered that the poverty rate has a negative impact on students' performance in the subjects of Biology and English.

+We did not find any significant effect on student performance for average maximum temperature, average minimum temperature, median household income, GINI index, or poverty rate at a level of 1%.

 ![correlation_matrix_english](https://github.com/kimberly-hu/eco395m-midterm-project/assets/143051809/303592e6-c1e7-4d25-9e5a-1113f1db1be7)